basler/pylon-ros-camera/README.md

 #### No connection with connected camera

 To be sure to be able to connect to a specific camera, its network configuration must be manually set through Basler's pylon IP configurator.
-To do, click on the camera in the list of connected devices, select the `Static IP` option, set an `IP Address` within the same range as the one of your computer, and set the same `Subnet Mask` as the one from your computer.
+To do so, click on the camera in the list of connected devices, select the `Static IP` option, set an `IP Address` within the same range as the one of your computer, and set the same `Subnet Mask` as the one from your computer.

 #### Maximum UDP Socket Buffer Size